drkrieger1/Lab17-DatabaseDesign/README.md

 - Make these tables you created be represented as Models in your website.
 - Be sure that all the tables you created are represented in both the database and in your model folder

-## Things to Note:
-- Within your model, Most of the tables should represent models within your code.
-- It is possible to have tables that are not represented through models in your database (i.e. WeatherType, AmusementParkType etc..)
-- When creating your table, only connect tables to your model if they seem appropriate.
-You may need to mamually add other tables to your database if they are just type holders.
-Another alternative is to use Enums to hold type values.

 ## ReadMe
 - Your readme should include the following information:
 	- How long did it take you to complete this assignment?